-The following are Web Site Links and Resource descriptions (alphabetically listed) that deal with surviving the damage that can occur because of abuse in marriage.
+The following are Web Site Links and Resource descriptions (alphabetically listed) that deal Abuse in Marriage.
+These links are given to help you to survive the damage that can occur because of abuse.
 We pray you will find them to be helpful.

 First, if you are in imminent danger, and you live in the U.S. you can call 911.